camillehan11/CDCTask/README.md

 ## The introduction of each file

-`main_1.py`: run this main file to simulate the methods for CDC resource management and concurrent task orchestration.
+`main.py`: run this file to simulate the methods for CDC resource management and concurrent task orchestration.

 ### Configurations